Carlosrincong/AWS-Solutions-Architect-Associate/DynamoDB/README.md

 - Encryption in transit and at rest

 ### Billig options:
 - Provisioned: read/write expected and scale based on these limits, usefull for predictable use.
-Pay for provisioned read capacity units (RCU) and write capacity units (WCU), You can optionally autoscale RCU and WCU.
+Pay for provisioned read capacity units (RCU) and write capacity units (WCU), You can optionally auto-scale RCU and WCU.
 - On demand: storage/read/write, scale troughtput to meet the demand.
 You pay for what you use, but is more expensive.

 ### Table types: